mikependon/RepoDB/Docs/_build/html/_sources/pages/repositoryoperations.rst.txt

 .. highlight:: c#

 This operation is used to batching when querying a data from the database.
-It returns an enumerable object of `RepoDb.Interfaces.IDataEntity` objects.
+It returns an enumerable object of `RepoDb.Interfaces.DataEntity` objects.

 Below are the parameters: